 What is an independent medical examination for WorkCover?

 Towards the end of your WorkCover Queensland statutory claim, Workcover will send you for an Independent Medical Examination.
+There are two reasons for the Independent Medical Examination.

 • To determine if your injuries are stable and stationary